aprojanos/smartgis-tutorial/docs/source/2d_digitizing.rst

 Select active layer from map legend
 -----------------------------------

 Layers are represented in layer groups.
-A layer can be set as active layer, when a layer group is opened an a layer is selected from the list. (clicked on the layer's name) Toolbar will apear inside the map view's upper right corner alog with active layer's name.
+A layer can be set as active layer, when a layer group is opened an a layer is selected from the list (clicked on the layer's name).
+Toolbar will apear inside the map view's upper right corner alog with active layer's name.

 .. figure:: images/2d_digitalization_layergroups.png
     :name: latey groups